Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Preliminaries

-Let $\mathcal{I}_X$ be an indicator random variable which takes the value 1 if $X$ is true and 0 otherwise.
-Then the payoff structure for a provision point mechanism with a refund bonus scheme $R:\sigma\rightarrow\mathbf{R}^n$ with budget $B$, for every Player $i$ contributing $x_i$ and at time $t_i$, will be
+Let $\mathcal{I}_X$ be an indicator random variable that takes the value 1 if $X$ is true and 0 otherwise.
+Further, let $R:\sigma\rightarrow\mathbf{R}^n$ denote the refund bonus scheme.
+Then the payoff structure for a provision point mechanism with a refund bonus scheme $R(\cdot)$ and budget $B$, for every Agent $i$ contributing $x_i$ and at time $t_i$, will be